 The app allows you to create an online budget, track your spending, and understand how much you have left to spend.
 It also helps you to eliminate credit card debt and manage your credit card spending.

 Mvelopes connects automatically with your bank account and credit card accounts to gather information and update your budget and goals.
 The free version can load up to four financial accounts, while the paid version, at $95 per year, can include unlimited accounts and many additional features.
 Mvelopes also offers personal one-on-one financial coaching.

 Wallethub isn't a full-fledged financial services software package.
 Instead, it bills itself as a "financial fitness tool."
-With Wallethub, you can get free access to your credit scores and full credit report at any time, and the app also uses algorithms to help you improve your credit score, find ways to help you save money, and protect you from any unusual activity on your accounts.
-Sign-up for Wallethub is free.
+With Wallethub, you can get free access to your credit scores and full credit report at any time.
+The app also uses algorithms to help you improve your credit score, find ways to help you save money, and protect you from any unusual activity on your accounts.
+Signing-up for Wallethub is free.